Student health insurance program - FAQ

 Frequently asked questions

 - Student's insurance costs will appear on their student bill once enrolled in classes.
-The costs be split into two payments, and billed twice a year (in August and in January).
+For those who opt into the annual coverage, the costs be split into two payments, and billed twice a year (in August and in January).

 - Costs for any added dependents will be paid directly to the vendor (UHC) and will not appear on the student bill.